olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 ### Qubits

 In classical computing there are "Bits", while quantum computing has Quantum Bits or "Qubits".
-Although they are both used to represent information, they are different.
+Although they are both used to represent information, they are quite different.

-A Bit is the smallest unit of measuring information in classical computing and it can have only two values: 0 or 1. (i.e., a binary digit)
+* A **Bit** is the smallest unit of measuring information in classical computing and it can only have one of two values: 0 or 1. (i.e., a binary digit)

-A Qubit is the smallest unit of information measurement in quantum computing.
+* A **Qubit** is the smallest unit of information measurement in quantum computing.
 Unlike, classical bits, a quantum bit can have multiple states at the same time.
 Meaning, a quantum bit can have a combination of 0 and 1 simultaneously.
 This property of Qubits is known as **superposition**.

 A classical binary bit can only represent a single binary value, such as 0 or 1, meaning that it can only be in one of two possible states.
 A qubit, however, can represent a 0, a 1, or any proportion of 0 and 1 in superposition of both states, with a certain probability of being a 0 and a certain probability of being a 1.